Don’t let your Microsoft Teams workspace become the Wild West

 Telling people rules and expecting them to follow them is a disaster waiting to happen.
 People have different levels of digital dexterity, some are Teams pros others find the tool overwhelming.
 This means that some users will follow all the best practices while the rest forget naming conventions, allow external members and duplicate Teams.

-Setting governance and managing Microsoft Teams Lifecycle in Powell Teams:
+Setting governance and managing Microsoft Teams Lifecycle in Powell Governance:

 You need to set fool-proof guidelines that simplify decision-making.
 Just like a cowboy and his horse, set your Teams on the straight and narrow.

-Powell Teams makes it easy to set rules.
-Instead of letting everyone create a Teams however they want, with Powell Teams you can set best practices that are obligatory for every Team.
+Powell Governance makes it easy to set rules.
+Instead of letting everyone create a Teams however they want, with Powell Governance you can set best practices that are obligatory for every Team.
 For example, require at least three members and set an archiving policy for inactive Teams.

 Governance in the Wild West – Calling in the Sheriff